CtrHellenicStudies/AHCIP_data-migration/test/README.md

-** Tests Rob was playing with **
+** Tests **

-    This directory comprises tests of the modified Groovy script, and some experiments on Ryan's regular expressions.
+    This directory comprises tests of each component of the MRBTP (Modified Ryan Baumann Transformation Process)

-    (rbj 2014-07-14)

 *** File Index ***

-.gitignore		- List of files not kept in git

-README.md		- This file

-ex-tests/		- Experiments to figure out Ryan's regex
-                          scripts.

-phase1-output/          - Output from test-phase1 script, that uses
-                          the Groovy script to convert stream files to CSV files.
+groovy-script-tests	- Test the groovy script against each
+			  input files.
+Outputs CSV lines into
+                          work/phase1/${srcfile}_phase1.csv

-test-phase1		- bash driver script to run the Groovy script
+mrbtp-tests/		- Test the MRTB script against each phase1
-                          against all the input source files in ../../src and output to phase1-output
+                          file in work/phase1.
+Outputs CSV lines
+			  into work/phase2/${srcfile}_phase2.csv

+neel-tests/		- Neel's test data files

+work/			- Working directory with output files ... not
+                          kept in git